-How I elect to produce compositions which I believe to be meaningful are by entering the decision making process and asking the question….what attracted me to this area at the outset.
-Was it the various subtleties of the newly budding leaves, the repetition of patterns in a farmer’s field, the glorious back lighting or the diverse range of colours in a sunrise or sunset?
+How I elect to produce compositions which I believe meaningful are by entering the decision making process and asking the question….what attracted me to this particular area at the outset.
+Was it the various subtleties of the newly budding leaves, the repetition of patterns in a farmer’s field, the glorious back lighting or diverse range of colours in a sunrise or sunset?
 This process of diagnosing the scene prior to actually making photographs can become quite arbitrary over time, leading one back to your initial feelings about what captivated my interests and made me want to create imagery at this specific location.
-I believe sincerely stated, that time and thought must be invested liberally when composing imagery on the ground glass of my cameras.
-Regardless if the reader is producing imagery utilizing the digital medium or traditional film methods of photography, the investment of equipment alone precludes that an expense has been made in visual recording equipment which should be treated respectfully.
+Methods of subtractive thinking are implemented.
+I believe sincerely, that time and thought must be invested liberally when composing imagery on the ground glass of my cameras.
+Regardless if the reader is producing imagery utilizing the digital medium or traditional film methods of photography, the investment of equipment alone precludes that an expense has been made in visual recording products which should be treated respectfully.
 If used properly, your camera will provide the user with satisfaction as an extension of your minds eye of creativity.
 I have found through first hand experience that accessing 2-3 lenses on a regular basis is a wise decision for photographer’s to make.
-Familiar lenses and camera technique become dependable and predictable such as good friends are over time, and I afterwards, become the happy recipient of the satisfaction each brings to me.
+Familiar lenses and camera technique become dependable and predictable such as good friends over time, and I afterwards, become the happy recipient of the satisfaction each brings to me.

 Humbly spoken as the reader may surmise, I am capable at length to narrate extensively on photographic circumstances I have encountered over a period of 40 years, but will briefly recommend the following suggestions.
 When you are in the process of composing an image of our natural environment on your ground glass take into consideration these thoughts: At what time of day are you recording your imagery?
-A good learning experience is too make certain to frequent the same location repeatedly not only when the sun is in a clear unobstructed sky but also when it is obscured with cloud cover at several times of the day.
-Study carefully the angle/direction of light striking your subject depending again, “upon the time of day”.
-Is the light creating strong side lighting, top lighting, back lighting etc. Take notes and record what lens was used to produce this current series of imagery as well since all optics have their own “personalities” regarding seeing.
+A good learning experience is too make certain to frequent the same location repeatedly not only when the sun is in an unobstructed sky but also when it is obscured with cloud cover and at several times of the day.
+Study carefully the angle/direction of light striking your subject depending again, “upon the time of day and season”.
+Is the light creating strong side lighting, top lighting, back lighting etc. Take notes and record what lens was used to produce this current series of imagery as well since all optics have their own “personalities” regarding the perspectives of seeing.
 On many occasions I have found it very beneficial to visit the same area throughout the entire calendar year paying strict attention to many factors including the colour of light.
 In addition, I have repeatedly used reflectors (as mentioned above), when photographing subjects that are situated close to my camera lens such as flowers, table top items etc. to supplement the main light on the underneath side of objects subdued in shade.
 This reflectivity of light adds further capacities to the image and will “open up” areas of deep shadow producing a greater sense of three dimensionality in your photography.
 Basic reflectors need not be purchased at retail or on line outlets.
 My camera bag always contains a simple piece of aluminium foil in different lengths attached to cardboard and folded, then refolded excessively to ensure that there are no flat areas on it.
 To elaborate: Remove a piece of tin foil from the roll and crush it up into a ball.
 Open it up and observe that the entire piece of foil is creased/crinkled in fairly even patterns.
-(This excessive crinkled effect is what you are looking for when used as a reflector incidentally).
-This simple piece of foil is an item I have used for numerous applications in my professional work including the creation of portraiture outdoors used as a fill or key light in both nature & people photography.
+(This excessive crinkled effect is what you are looking for when used as a reflector).
+This simple piece of foil is an item I have used for numerous applications in my professional work including the creation of portraiture outdoors as a fill or key light in both nature & people photography.

 Being with self in our natural environment and abstaining from cell phones and other levels of distraction will permit an individual to adopt levels of interpretation, maturity, and respect, that would not be achieved otherwise.